jkraybill/triple-draw-manager/README.md

 MIT

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Credits

-Based on the architecture of [poker-game-manager](https://github.com/jkraybill/poker-game-manager) by JK Raybill.
+Based on the architecture of [poker-game-manager](https://github.com/jkraybill/poker-game-manager).